All Episodes

 And I don't say that in a critical way at all.

-Not even talking about Trump when I made this comment yesterday.
+I was not reacting, not even talking about Trump when I made this comment yesterday.

-I was talking about all of these conservative writers and commentators who are uh complaining about all the Trump supporters abandoning their conservatism in order to support him.
+I was talking about all of these conservative writers and commentators who are complaining about all the Trump supporters abandoning their conservatism in order to support him.

 And it isn't.